MichelaBon/starter-hugo-academic/content/publication/IPR.md

 +++
 # Abstract and optional shortened version.
-abstract = "In this paper, I empirically study the effect of the Electrical and Electronics Engineers (IEEE)’s IPR policy change in 2015 on standard related innovation.
-I construct a novel dataset of companies that have declared at least one patent as essential for an IEEE standard (the treatment group), and I then collect a sample of firms active in the same industries and having similar characteristics but which have not declared a patent as essential to IEEE (the control group).
-Using a difference-in-differences approach, I provide causal evidence that the IEEE IPR policy change led to a reduction in standard related patenting among the firms affected by the change.
-My results show that more restrictive patent policies at the SDO level decrease the innovation effort of firms in standard related technologies by 15.2%."
+abstract = "In this paper, I empirically study the effect of IEEE’s IPR policy change in 2015 on standard-related innovation.
+I construct a novel dataset of companies that have declared at least one patent as essential for an IEEE standard (the treatment group).
+I then collect a sample of firms active in the same industries and having similar characteristics but which have not declared a patent as essential to IEEE (the control group).
+Using an inverse probability weighting difference-in-differences approach, I provide causal evidence that the IEEE IPR policy change led to a 40.4% reduction in standard-related patenting among the firms affected by the change."

 abstract_short = ""